 Jewel Changi Airport opens its doors to first visitors

-SINGAPORE: Jewel Changi Airport welcomed its first visitors on Thursday (Apr 11) as it opened its doors to the public for a preview to its wide range of offerings.
+SINGAPORE: Jewel Changi Airport welcomed its first visitors on Thursday (Apr 11) as it opened its doors to the public for a preview of its wide range of offerings.

-A total of 500,000 people who registered will get a sneak peek into Changi Airport’s S$1.7 billion dollar project from Apr 11 to 16, ahead of its opening on Apr 17.
+Those who registered will get a sneak peek into Changi Airport’s S$1.7 billion dollar project between Apr 11 and 16, ahead of its opening on Apr 17.

-Jewel Changi Airport has a world-class tenant mix with more than 280 shops and food and beverage (F&B) outlets.
+Jewel Changi Airport has more than 280 shops and food and beverage (F&B) outlets, with 95 per cent of lease space already occupied, said Changi Airport Group (CAG).

 Fast food chain A&W, Shaw Theatres and a Pokemon merchandise store are among the brands hosted by Changi Airport’s 10-storey mega retail and lifestyle development.